 As a result of our advocacy, the Department of Health Care Services submitted a State Plan Amendment pursuant to 42 CFR Section 440.130(c), which allows certain preventive services to be provided by non-licensed providers, so long as the service is recommended by a licensed medical provider and meets particular requirements around scope, qualifications, and supervision.
-The State Plan Amendment was approved, and the benefit became effective on July 1, 2022.
+The Centers for Medicaid and Medicare Services approved the State Plan Amendment, and the benefit became effective on July 1, 2022.
 The Asthma Preventive Services (APS) benefit includes: